Professor Mark Davis

 Profile

-I studied for my Honours degree in Social Sciences at Newcastle University, a programme encompassing sociology, anthropology and political economy.
-I came to University of Leeds in 2000 to study for an MA Sociology and won a University scholarship to conduct research for my PhD in the School.
-I became a lecturer in the School in 2008 and was promoted to Professor in 2022.
-Having had a number of leadership roles throughout my time at Leeds, I now hold the position of Deputy Head of School (Strategy).
+My undergraduate degree was in Social Sciences at Newcastle University, a programme encompassing sociology, anthropology and political economy.
+I came to Leeds in 2000 for an MA Sociology degree, and then won a University scholarship to complete my PhD in the School.
+I became a temporary lecturer in 2008 and was promoted to Professor in 2022.
+Having held a number of leadership roles in my time at Leeds, I am now Deputy Head of School (Strategy).

-My work applies sociological theory to grand challenge questions of sustainability and climate breakdown.
+My research applies sociological theory to grand challenge questions of sustainability and climate change.
 I’m particularly interested in a social relations of money and finance perspective, which I use to study just and inclusive transitions to decarbonised societies.
-Through a series of externally-funded projects (details below), I have opened up new interdisciplinary collaborations at the intersection of economic sociology and energy research.
-I am best known for founding and for 10 years directing The Bauman Institute at Leeds, and for co-creating Local Climate Bonds – a new model of investment-based crowdfunding to help finance place-based net-zero infrastructure.
+Through a series of research projects (details below), I have created new interdisciplinary collaborations at the intersection of economic sociology and energy research.
+I am best known for founding The Bauman Institute at Leeds, a research centre I directed for 10 years until 2020, and for co-creating Local Climate Bonds – a new model of investment-based crowdfunding to help finance place-based net-zero infrastructure.

 The sociological ideas shaping this work are captured in my latest book Crowdfunding and the Democratization of Finance (2021, Bristol University Press).

-I’m into my second term as a member of the Editorial Board for the journal, Sociology.
-I am a reviewer of applications submitted to the EC’s Marie Sklodowska-Curie Actions and to Friends Provident Foundation’s ‘Fair Economy’ programme.
-Early in my career, I worked intermittently in Paris and Strasbourg as an advisor to the Council of Europe (2008-2011), and more recently was the external examiner of three taught-postgraduate programmes at the Brussels School of International Studies (2018-2021).
+Since 2019, I am a member of the Editorial Board for the flagship journal, Sociology.
+I am a reviewer of grant applications submitted to the EC’s Marie Sklodowska-Curie Actions and to Friends Provident Foundation’s ‘Fair Economy’ programmes.
+Early in my career, I worked in both Paris and Strasbourg as an advisor to the Council of Europe (2008-2011), and more recently was external examiner at the Brussels School of International Studies (2018-2021).

 Responsibilities